-We include a web server configuration file specific to SCORM Engine in both our .NET (SCORMEngineSettings.config) and Java (SCORMEngineSettings.properties) releases.
-You'll need to update this configuration file to get both SCORM Engine and the console working.
-In these examples, we'll be using the syntax for IIS, but the key/value pairs are the important pieces, and they're fairly consistent across our .NET and Java releases.
-And if you ever have any questions, just ask!
+We include a web server configuration file specific to SCORM Engine in both our releases.
+You'll need to update this configuration file-SCORMEngineSettings.properties-to get both SCORM Engine and the console working.

+In these examples, we assume you're using Tomcat as your application server, but if you ever have any questions, just ask!